SPHL: Storm provide fireworks but call short in season finale

 Huntsville’s Jordan Fader tied things at one with a power play goal shot from the Vibrant Arena logo that found its way through traffic and deflected in.
 The score followed a cross-checking penalty by Trevor Momot.

-QC appeared to tie the game with 1:48 left, but the goal was waived off.
+QC appeared to tie the game in front of a packed net with 1:48 left, but the goal was waived off.
 The officials met and the no-goal stood.
 Storm coach Dave Pszenyczny was clearly not happy with the call and was up on the railing in protest.
 He was then called for a game misconduct for “verbal abuse of official,” and was sent to the locker room early.

 Shots were even throughout the game and finished with 32 each from both.